abisheksapkota-spec/COIT11223-portfolio/e-portfolio-1-Artificial-Intelligence.md

 According to Jones (2026), ChatGPT Health is an OpenAI tool created to give health information and wellness assistance but not to diagnose or treat.
 It opened its doors to a small group of users in Australia on January 16, 2026.
 According to OpenAI, the service helps users interpret health information, get ready for appointments, and look at wellness alternatives, but should not be considered an alternative to healthcare professionals.
 The article emphasizes a regulatory gap because ChatGPT Health falls under the category of information and not as a clinical tool, raising questions regarding supervision, accountability, data privacy, and integration with My Health Record (Jones 2026).

 ### 💡 Justification on Why I Chose the Artefact
-This is an important subject to think about in light of me becoming an ICT professional with responsibilities for the development and management of information systems collecting and processing people's data.
-AI has to be developed in a way that guarantees accountability, fairness, and protection of users' data and privacy in order to avoid dangerous harm.
-This connects directly to the Week 2 workshop discussion on responsible AI use, where we considered how gaps in regulation, such as the one identified in this article and can leave both users and organisations exposed to risk.
-In my case, I might consider using an AI tool for getting basic health-related information, but I would not completely rely on it when it comes to serious and potentially life-threatening issues given the fact that AI can err and could possibly fail to secure people's private health information.
+This is an important subject to think about in light of me becoming an ICT professional with responsibilities for the development and management of information systems collecting and processing people’s data.
+AI has to be developed in a way that guarantees accountability, fairness, and protection of users’ data and privacy in order to avoid dangerous harm.
+This connects directly to the Week 2 workshop discussion on responsible AI use, where we considered how gaps in regulation, such as the one identified in this article, can leave both users and organisations exposed to risk.
+In my case, I might consider using an AI tool for getting basic health-related information, but I would not completely rely on it when it comes to serious and potentially life-threatening issues given the fact that AI can err and could possibly fail to secure people’s private health information.

 ---